seanox/seanox-ai-nlp/seanox_ai_nlp/synthetics/README.md

 Synthetic sentences with annotated domain-specific content offer a way to make structured input linguistically more accessible.
 By recombining lexical, syntactic, and semantic elements in a controlled manner, these sentences introduce systematic variation.
-This can help to broaden semantic coverage and supports the adaptation of models to specific domains.
+Introduces broader semantic coverage and supports model adaptation to specific domains.

 The __synthetics__ module provides a generator based on templates and transformation rules.
 It introduces variation through stochastic selection and